Advanced

 • .nur/config.nu for the configuration

 The recommended usage is to put environment changes like changes to $env.NU_LIB_DIRS into env.nur.
-After this file was loaded those changes will already be active, allowing you to for example source or use modules from additional paths.
-Then you may use the config.nu to add project specific, but global, configuration.
+After this file was loaded, those changes will already be active, allowing you to, for example, source or use modules from additional paths.
+Then you may use the config.nu to add a project specific, but global, configuration.

 See the nu documentation on env.nu and config.nu files for some more insights.
 You may use the default variants of both files as the base to do any modifications.